wgayton/docker-secrets/README.md

 `DockerSecretsException` is thrown.

 ## Requirements
-There are no external dependencies for this project.
-And i plan to keep it that way!
+There are no external requirements for the project, however it is currently Java 8 only.

 ## About
 This project arose because i needed an easy to way to get Docker Secrets loaded into a Springboot project.